 Nearly 8 million jobs will be available in STEM-related fields by 2020, yet women comprise only 24 percent of the STEM workforce.
 HerWorld helps prepare the next generation of female graduates for these opportunities by introducing them to successful women in STEM careers.

 Bialik has a personal passion for STEM: she earned a Ph.D. in neuroscience in 2007.

 “I am partnering with DeVry University to emphasize the value of female role models in providing mentorship to high school girls and showing them that they can succeed in STEM-related careers,” Bialik said.
 “HerWorld is an exciting way for young women to learn directly from female leaders who persisted through challenges, and to experience the wonder and ‘cool factor’ of STEM through hands-on activities.”

-Throughout the month, thousands of young women from hundreds of high schools will participate in HerWorld events across the country.
-Attendees will experience STEM firsthand – interacting with peers through hands-on workshops and confidence-boosting activities and hearing inspirational stories from women leaders who work in STEM.
+Throughout the month, thousands of young women from hundreds of high schools participated in HerWorld events across the country.
+Attendees experienced STEM firsthand – young women interacted with peers through hands-on workshops and confidence-boosting activities and heard inspirational stories from women leaders who work in STEM.